-One thing to note, unlike today, shorts were high rise, coving the belly button, therefore crop tops showed only a little bit of skin.
+One thing to note is that unlike today, shorts were high rise, covering the belly button.
+Therefore, crop tops showed only a little bit of skin.

-Almost any blouse or knit shirt both casual and dressy came in a bodysuit version.
-Women who were already wearing leotards as workout clothes, found the bodysuit to be the perfect top that stayed neatly tucked into waistbands all day long.
+Almost any blouse or knit shirt style, both casual and dressy, came in a bodysuit version.
+Women, who were already wearing leotards as workout clothes, found the bodysuit to be the perfect top that stayed neatly tucked into waistbands all day long.

-Finally we look at T-shirts.
-Until the mid 1970s any kind of logo, letter, or image printed on T-shirts wasn’t silkscreened but iron-on or sewn-on.
+Finally, we look at T-shirts.
+Until the mid 1970s, any kind of logo, letter, or image printed on T-shirts wasn’t silkscreened but rather iron-on or sewn-on.
 T-shirts as we know them now were rare.
-Things changes when improvements in printing made adding logos, brand names, movie titles, TV characters, cartoons and funny sayings affordable and trendy.
+Things changed when improvements in printing made adding logos, brand names, movie titles, TV characters, cartoons, and funny sayings both affordable and trendy.

-Novelty T-shirts were always being made to promoted the newest brand, band or character, but non- printed t-shirts, were also trendy.
+Novelty T-shirts were always being made to promoted the newest brand, band, or character, but non- graphic T-shirts were also trendy.
 Horizontal stripes had been a classic for many decades already.
-Rainbow stripes were the favorite pattern in the late 70s.
+Rainbow stripes were the favorite pattern in the late ’70s.

 1970s Style Shirts

-Vintage 70s shirts, tops and blouses are highly collectable today.
-Since all things 70s fashion have returned in recent years there have been recreations of 1970s style tops being sold in almost every store.
+Vintage 70s shirts, tops, and blouses are highly collectable today.
+Since all things ’70s fashion have returned in recent years however, there are recreations of 1970s style tops being sold in almost every store.
 Here are some of our favorites to get you started:

 Debbie Sessions has been teaching fashion history and helping people dress for vintage themed events since 2009.
 She has turned a hobby into VintageDancer.com with hundreds of well researched articles and hand picked links to vintage inspired clothing online.
 She aims to make dressing accurately (or not) an affordable option for all.
 Oh, and she dances too.